jamzaon/ArHackathon2025/README.md

     pass
 ```

+The `GameState` and `Package` classes are defined in the `models` directory.

+### Rules
+1. You can only modify `routing.py`.
+This is the only file that will be submitted.
+1. You cannot use any external libraries as these may not be installed when your submission is evaluated.
+1. If your function returns an invalid move for a package, the package will not get moved.

 ## Difficulty Levels

-1. **Level 1**: Fulfilment Centers are connected by **roads of the same length** (Simple weighted graph)
+1. **Level 1**: Fulfilment Centers are connected by **roads of the same length**
-2. **Level 2**: Fulfilment Centers are connected by **roads of different lengths** (Weighted graph)
+2. **Level 2**: Fulfilment Centers are connected by **roads of different lengths**
-3. **Level 3**: Fulfilment Centers are connected by **roads of different lengths that have a limited capacity on how many packages can flow through the road at any given time** (Weighted graph with bandwidth)
+3. **Level 3**: Fulfilment Centers are connected by **roads of different lengths that have a limited capacity on how many packages can flow through the road at any given time**

+There are test cases of different difficulty levels.
+When your submission is evaluated, it will be run against all difficulty levels to compute the final score.

 ## Scoring

-Implementations are scored based on:
-- Percentage of packages successfully delivered to the correct destination
-- Average delivery time for all deliveries
+Scoring for a test case is calculated as `e^(-delivery_duration/50)` for each package delivered, and is then normalized so that it is out of 100.
+This gives points for number of packages delivered and the speed of delivery.

+The final score will be the sum of the scores from each test case.

 ## Submission
-Update the `team.json` file to contains your or your team's name and then run `python submit.py` to submit your implementation
+Update the `team.json` file to contain your or your team's name and then run `python submit.py` to submit your implementation.